mitogen-hq/mitogen/docs/api.rst

 Receiver Class
 --------------

+.. currentmodule:: mitogen.core

-.. class:: mitogen.core.Receiver (router, handle=None, persist=True, respondent=None)
+.. class:: Receiver (router, handle=None, persist=True, respondent=None)

     Receivers are used to wait for pickled responses from another context to be sent to a handle registered in this context.
 A receiver may be single-use